What SEO mistakes do you need to avoid if you want to maximize your SEO performance in 2021?

 45. Not Being a Perpetual Learner

-I hated the concept of “learning” in school, but I’ve been obsessed with self-learning since graduating college.
+I hated the concept of “learning” in school, but I’ve been obsessed with self-learning since graduating from college.

 Why is that?